ravikant-diwakar/AgriSens/README.md

 ## Data

 ### Crop Recommendation Model :
-This dataset consists of 2200 rows in total.
+This dataset consists of **2200 rows** in total.
-Each row has 8 columns representing Nitrogen, Phosphorous, Potassium, Temperature, Humidity, PH, Rainfall and Label NPK(Nitrogen, Phosphorous and Potassium) values represent the NPK values in the soil.
+**Each row has 8 columns representing Nitrogen, Phosphorous, Potassium, Temperature, Humidity, PH, Rainfall and Label** NPK(Nitrogen, Phosphorous and Potassium) values represent the NPK values in the soil.
 Temperature, humidity and rainfall are the average values of the sorroundings environment respectively.
-PH is the PH value present in the soil.
-The Label column tells us the type of crop that's best suited to grow based on these conditions.
+PH is the PH value present in the soil. **The Label column tells us the type of crop that's best suited to grow based on these conditions.
-Label is the value we will be predicting
+Label is the value we will be predicting**

 ### Plant Disease Identification Model :
-The Plant Disease Image Dataset utilized for crop disease identification comprises a secondary dataset featuring 70,295 plant snapshots exhibiting a spectrum of illnesses.
+The Plant Disease Image Dataset utilized for crop disease identification comprises a secondary dataset featuring **70,295 plant snapshots** exhibiting a spectrum of illnesses.
 Standardized to a resolution of 128x128 pixels, this dataset occupies a storage space of five gigabytes.
-Within this dataset, there are 38 distinct classes, encompassing 14 different plant types and 26 identifiable illnesses.
+Within this dataset, there are **38 distinct classes**, encompassing 14 different plant types and **26 identifiable illnesses**.
 Serving as the primary training data for all machine learning algorithms referenced in the study, the dataset's algorithm exhibiting the highest accuracy was chosen for further evaluation and application.
 Data preprocessing techniques, including normalization, feature scaling, and handling of missing values, were applied to ensure data consistency and cleanliness.

 ## Model Architecture